Frank-Tsai-23026407/SRAM-PUF-SIM/README.md

 ## Features

 - **SRAM Cell and Array Simulation:** Models individual SRAM cells and arrays, including the simulation of aging effects.
-- **Error Correction:** Implements a Hamming code to correct single-bit errors in PUF responses, improving reliability.
+- **Error Correction:** Implements Hamming code and BCH code for error correction in PUF responses:
+    - **Hamming Code:** For single-bit error correction
+    - **BCH Code:** For multi-bit error correction with configurable error correction capability
-- **PUF Quality Evaluation:** Includes a script to calculate and plot key PUF quality metrics:
+- **PUF Quality Evaluation:** Includes scripts to calculate and plot key PUF quality metrics:
     - **Uniformity:** The balance of 0s and 1s in a PUF response.
     - **Uniqueness:** The difference between responses from multiple PUF instances.
     - **Reliability:** The stability of a PUF's response over time (simulated by an aging factor).
+- **BCH Robustness Testing:** Compares different BCH configurations under various aging conditions
-- **Testing:** Comes with a unit test to verify the correctness of the Hamming code implementation.
+- **Testing:** Comes with unit tests to verify the correctness of error correction implementations.

 ## Getting Started